 How to Apply Zero Trust Principles to SSH?

-Since the COVID-19 pandemic and remote working environments—organisations and businesses are increasingly looking for secure remote access solutions to ensure network security against the increasing cybercrimes.
+Since the COVID-19 pandemic and remote working environments — organisations and businesses are increasingly looking for secure remote access solutions to ensure network security against the increasing cybercrimes.

 One such powerful and highly-adopted security solution is Zero Trust Security.

 Zero Trust is a new approach to the network security model that strengthens security posture and shifts the focus from the perimeter and network-based security to user identity-based access.
-It’s one of the best alternative solutions for outdated solutions for VPN and RDP—providing better security, performance, and data protection against malicious hackers and online threats.
+It’s one of the best alternative solutions for outdated solutions for VPN and RDP — providing better security, performance, and data protection against malicious hackers and online threats.

 But first, let’s learn more about Zero Trust and SSH.

-Understanding the Zero Trust Model
+Zero Trust SSH Access: Understanding the Zero Trust Model

 It’s a perfect solution designed for modern enterprises to combat sophisticated cyber attacks and online threats.
 As work from home trend is the new normal, Zero Trust has been largely adopted by organisations.